craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 A coarse brown powder that, when exposed to flesh or other organs, begins to convert the substance it covers to a stone-like substance.
 This presents the threat of succumbing to natural needs such as dehydration or starvation, as the body will no longer be able to maneuver effectively if at all.

 #### Sensorcompra
+A fine yellow powder that, when exposed to contact with exposure points such as the skin, eyes, or mouth,
 #### Ashmaker Dust
 #### Sleeping Stone Dust
 #### Yellow Gas